Skip to content

 A good rule is to have the rug extend about two-thirds under the bed.
 This not only grounds the layout but also adds a sense of structure and flow, making your small bedroom feel more open and cohesive.

-Shop Rugs: Area Rugs for Bedrooms
+Shop the Look: Browse Area Rugs for Bedrooms

 In a small bedroom, every piece of furniture should ideally do more than one job.
 That means saying goodbye to bulky furniture pieces and bringing multifunctional furniture for small bedrooms, that pull double duty.